marques-thomas-jmw__SP-1nc-unsplash-1.jpg

 Why Is Walmart So Successful?

 There are many reasons for Walmart’s success, including bulk buying power that translates into lower prices.
 However, they also understand what their core audience wants and provide it.
+Through programs, online ads and word-of-mouth, they bring in billions of dollars a year in revenue.
 Here are some of the things they do you can implement in your own business.

 1. Choose the Right Location